 It’s been said that you’ll never really know what your story is about until you’ve finished it.
-In my experience, a great story is never really finished, but somewhere along the way a part of the veil lifts and you suddenly see a little more of the inner machinations of your story: how the plot fits together to form a coherent whole, how characters shape and are shaped by the world around them, and how through analogy your story points towards a deeper and more universal truth.
+In my experience, a great story is never truly finished, but somewhere along the way a part of the veil lifts and you suddenly see a little more of its inner mechanisms: how characters shape and are shaped by the worlds around them, how the plot fits together to form a consistent whole, and how through analogy your story points to a deeper and more universal truth.

 I can't lift that veil for you, just as I can't, and won't, write your story for you.
-What I can do, however, is tell you what your story means to me, and show you how to tell your story as effectively as possible.
+What I can do is tell you what your story means to me and show you how to tell it as efficiently and effectively as possible.

-The best part?
-You’ve got nothing to lose but a little time.
-When you're ready, send me the first thousand words of your short story, novella, or novel, and in a few days I’ll send back a free line or developmental edit.
+When you're ready, send me the first thousand words of your novel, novella, or short story, and in a few days I’ll send back a free line or developmental edit.
 The proof is in the .pdf, as they say.